What Are Calls To Action (CTAs) And How Do You Set Them Up?

-Calls to action (CTA) are banners or forms that can be shown to your visitors under different circumstances.
-CTAs are an excellent way to boost conversions.
-They allow you to drive traffic from your content to landing pages, or to capture leads and other contact information from your visitors.
-There are several behaviors of CTAs, Exit intents, Powerbar, and slider CTA’s. each one of them includes several types you can choose from.
+Calls to action (CTAs) are banners or forms that can be shown to your visitors under different circumstances.
+CTAs are an excellent way to boost conversions and allow you to drive traffic from your content to your landing pages, or to capture leads and other contact information from your visitors.
+There are several behaviors of CTAs: Exit Intent, Powerbar, and Slider.
+Each of them includes different formats that you can choose.

 Exit Intent CTA

 This CTA is triggered when visitors try to leave the website.
-This unit is highly effective at reducing bounce-rate and converting exiting traffic.
-Here are a few examples of the types that are presented by Exit intents.
+Exit Intent is highly effective at reducing bounce rate and converting exiting traffic.
+Here are a few examples of the message types that are presented by Exit Intents.

-- Image and text – This is a banner CTA that presents a text (title and subtitle that you can compose) and an image that you can place on the side of the text
+- Image and text – A banner that presents text (title and subtitle that you can compose) and an image that you can place beside the text:

-- Content Recommendation – In this type, you can recommend content from the content pool or you can choose which content you want to recommend when visitors leave the website
+- Content recommendation – With this type, you can recommend content from the content pool or choose which content you want to recommend when visitors leave the website:

-This CTA is designed as an action bar at the top of the page (above the header) or below the footer.
+This CTA appears as an action bar at the top of the page above the header or below the footer.
 We provide two types of bars.

-Form – You can present up to 3 fields in a form type.
-From our experience presenting more than 3, reduces conversion drastically.
+Form – You can present up to 3 form fields (from our experience, more than 3 fields reduces conversion drastically).

-Banner – In this type, you can add text and button text and the visitors will be sent to any URL you want.
+Banner – You can add text and button text, and channel visitors to any URL.

-This CTA is designed to be presented on the side of the page (Left or right) and it’s triggered when visitors scroll down on the page.
-Like the Powerbar, we provide here two types.
-Form and banner.
+The Slider can be presented on either side of the page and is triggered when visitors scroll down.
+Like the PowerBar, we provide two types, form and banner.

-Form on slider – You can add up to 3 fields.
-This is best used for Blog subscriptions and webinar sign-ups
+Slider form – You can add up to 3 fields.
+This is best for blog subscriptions and webinar sign-ups:

-2) Set the name and choose the behavior and type of CTA you would like to use:
+2) Set the name and choose the behavior and format of the CTA:

-For reading about all the setting options for each CTA, please read this post.
+For information about all the setting options for each CTA, please read this post.